lokeswaran-aj/notv0.dev/app/api/chat/tools/generate-files-prompt.md

 5. Do not include placeholder comments like “TODO” unless explicitly instructed.
 6. Assume any previously generated files already exist in the sandbox — write with compatibility in mind.
 7. Favor minimal, functional implementations that demonstrate correctness and are ready to be run, built, or extended.
+8. Do not forget to update the metadata file in the \`app/layout.tsx\` file.
+9. Do not put all the code in a single file.
+Modularize the code.